 We'd been made voiceless by the will of the self-frightened people.
 No one wants to be next on the hit list, so those who know better stay silent and the betrayers who do speak grow bolder every day.
 We are forced to live on the edges of society, the last remaining remnants of civilization.
 Yet they believe with fire in their hearts we must be extinguished at all costs lest their way of life be threatened by a truth we may utter.
 As if God doesn't already know the truth.

 It is they who wage the worst war against that which they cannot control.
-They know the futility of it, hoping only to delay the outcome a few days more, keeping their window of hate open as long as possible.
+They know the futility of it, hoping only to delay the outcome a little while more, keeping their window of hate open as long as possible.
 Of course, to do that they need only let us live but the flaming hell in their hearts is unbearable so they seek resolution even at the price of their own final fate.
 Their bodies will be nothing more than burnt tinder left to be swept away into the dustbin of history never to return.
 But that only makes them hate us more.

 This world is godless and guideless.
 To fight it is to be like an autumn leaf fighting the wind to stay on the tree.
 We in the resistance yearn for satisfaction, no matter how fleeting.
 That is our food.
 For many, the only stand we can make is simply to disagree, even if we are like pebbles against an ocean wave.
 At least we are not part of the destruction.
 Sometimes that has to be satisfaction enough.
 Many of us want to organize and coordinate but we are not suited to that.
 No person finds paradise without following their own path.

-Sometimes as we wander the wastelands during the day I think back to all the wars we fought and claimed victory for only to end up like this.
+Sometimes as we wander the wastelands during the day I think back to all the wars mankind fought and claimed victory for only to end up like this.
 I glimpsed a TV couple of weeks back showing a war movie and it looked totally different to me.
 There weren't two sides, only one.
 And they were only fighting for the chance to one day live in times like these, worse than mankind has ever seen before.
 What did we win?
 What did anyone win?
 Poor dumb bastards hid their feelings of not wanting to fight in mutual insanity.